Exabyte-io/documentation/docs/jobs-cli/batch-scripts/overview.md

 [This page](directives.md) contains the list of the most important directives for specifying the allocation of [computing resources](../../infrastructure/resource/overview.md), necessary for the execution of the job under consideration.

-## UNIX Commands

-Typically, a batch script needs to include a series of UNIX commands for performing such actions as navigating to the working directory of the job being created, loading the required [modules](../../cli/actions/modules.md), and defining the parallel execution of the job under multiple computing cores.
-The most frequently encountered commands in the context of our batch scripts are narrated [here](commands.md).

 ## Working Directory

 The main "working" directory, which is important in the context of defining Batch Scripts, storing simulation files and submitting jobs via CLI, is described [in this page](directories.md).